devcybiko/gregsmithwiki/content/teaching/gregs55.md

 '48.
 If anyone is bullying you, report it, and do not bully others

 ## On Travel
-31. In a hotel room, leave a tip for the hotel workers who clean your room
-32. On a bus, van, or plane, always face forward
+'31.
+In a hotel room, leave a tip for the hotel workers who clean your room '32.
+On a bus, van, or plane, always face forward
-32. Enter a public building quietly (likewise, wherever you are, enter a meeting quietly)
+'33.
+When meeting new people, shake hands and repeat their names '38.
+Enter a public building quietly (likewise, wherever you are, enter a meeting quietly) '40.
+During an presentation, do not speak or call out to others '41.
+Use appropriate phone etiquette at all times
-33. When meeting new people, shake hands and repeat their names
-34. During an presentation, do not speak or call out to others
-34. Use appropriate phone etiquette at all times
-35. When returning from a trip, shake the hand of every team member
-36. On escalators, stand to the right, walk to the left
-37. When walking in line, keep your arms at your sides and move quietly
+'42.
+When returning from a trip, shake the hand of every team member '43.
+On escalators, stand to the right, walk to the left '44.
+When walking in line, keep your arms at your sides and move quietly

 ## The ABCs of Etiquette